erisanolasheni/Google-Kickstart-2019-Round-C-Wiggle-Walk-Solution/README.md

 SESE<br />
 11 5 8 3 4<br />
 NEESSWWNESE<br /><br />

+#### Output
 Case #1: 3 2<br />
 Case #2: 3 3<br />
 Case #3: 3 7<br />

+#### Sample Case #1
-Sample Case #1<br /> corresponds to the top-left diagram, Sample Case #2 corresponds to the top-right diagram and Sample Case #3 corresponds to the lower diagram.
+Corresponds to the top-left diagram, Sample Case #2 corresponds to the top-right diagram and Sample Case #3 corresponds to the lower diagram.
 In each diagram, the yellow square is the square the robot starts in, while the green square is the square the robot finishes in.

 <img src="./describe.svg" />